mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 ## Builtins

+The builtin constants, variables, and functions provided by Go are listed as being in a package named "builtin" for documentation purposes, but no such package actually exists.

+The following sections describe each of the provided builtins.

 ### Builtin Constants

-Constants provided by Go are listed as being in a package named "builtin" for documentation purposes, but no such package actually exists.
-These include the boolean literals `true` and `false`, and `iota`.
+The provided constants include the boolean literals `true` and `false`, and `iota`.

 `iota` is not actually a constant.
 It is a global counter that is set to zero